devonnaidoo/login-sys-nodejs/README.md

 1. Navigate to this directory - `C:\Program Files\MongoDB\Server\4.2\bin`
 2. Once there, enter the command `mongo`
-3. Next enter `use login-sys-nodejs` - You are now using the login system database ⋅⋅⋅ Read more about MongoDB commands [here](https://docs.mongodb.com/manual/mongo/)
+3. Next enter `use login-sys-nodejs` - You are now using the login system database ⋅⋅⋅ To learn more about MongoDB commands [here](https://docs.mongodb.com/manual/mongo/)

 ## License